fregante/webext-detect/readme.md

 #### isOptionsPage()

 Returns a `boolean` that indicates whether the code is being run in an options page.
-This only works if the URL matches the one specified in the extension's `manifest.json`
+This only works if the current page’s URL matches the one specified in the extension's `manifest.json`.

 ## Testing